sfc-gh-wilin/de-locid-na/na_app_pkg/README.md

 | **Encrypt** | Table of `(unique_id, ip_address, timestamp)` | TX_CLOC, STABLE_CLOC, geo context |
 | **Decrypt** | Table of `(unique_id, tx_cloc)` | STABLE_CLOC, geo context |

-Results are written to a table you specify.
-All processing happens inside your Snowflake account using LocID's shared LocID data lake.
+Results are written to a table in your app database.
+All processing happens inside your Snowflake account using LocID's shared data lake.

 ---

 ## Prerequisites

 - Snowflake account (Business Critical edition recommended for SECRET object support)
-- A valid LocID license key from LocID
+- A valid LocID license key
 - ACCOUNTADMIN role (required to approve permissions during installation)
 - A warehouse the app can use to run enrichment jobs